 - Diseases that cause increased acid secretion as gastrinoma and hyperparathyroidism.

 - Other rare causes include Crohn’s stomach disease, Lymphoma, decreased blood supply to the gastric or duodenal mucosa (mesenteric ischemia), eosinophilic gastroenteritis, and others.

 H. pylori is a bacteria that infects your stomach wall.
 It is one of the major causes of stomach and duodenal ulcers.

-Therefore, H. pylori diagnosis and treatment is essential for the healing of h. pylori-associated ulcers.
+Therefore, H. pylori diagnosis and treatment are essential for the healing of h. pylori-associated ulcers.

 Mostly, your doctor has tested you for H. pylori.
-H. Pylori persistence or recurrence after treatment can be the reason why your stomach ulcer is not healing.
+H. Pylori persistence or recurrence after treatment can be why your stomach ulcer is not healing.